eliaquimbrandao/azure-storage-scripts/Storage/convert-to-blockblob/README.md

    - **Blob Conversion**: <br>
      - **Non-Block Blobs**: Blobs that are not Block Blobs are downloaded, converted to Block Blobs, and re-uploaded to the target container. <br>
         - **Breakdown**: <br>
-            a. **Download**: The script first downloads the blob from the source container.
+            - **Download**: The script first downloads the blob from the source container.
 This step brings the blob's data into the memory or temporary storage of the system where the script is running. <br>
-            b. **Convert**: After downloading, the blob is converted from its original type (such as Page Blob or Append Blob) to a Block Blob.
+            - **Convert**: After downloading, the blob is converted from its original type (such as Page Blob or Append Blob) to a Block Blob.
 The conversion process involves preparing the blob data in a format suitable for Block Blob storage. <br>
-            c. **Upload**: Once the conversion is complete, the script uploads the converted data to the specified target container as a Block Blob. <br>
+            - **Upload**: Once the conversion is complete, the script uploads the converted data to the specified target container as a Block Blob. <br>

    - **Processing Summary**: <br>
      - Logs tracks each blob’s status, detailing whether it was "Converted", "Copied", or "Failed". <br>